pgxtips/scalic/lib/scal_rope/README.md

 - [ ] Implement the `Rope` data structure optimizations documentation.
 - [ ] Optimize the `Rope` data structure so that it can open "src/tests/test_data/multi_line_large.txt".

+## Dev Notes
+  -  Might be worth replacing the rebalance algorithm, at the moment it will rebuild the entire tree.
+This approach may not be suitable for large ropes, so it may be important to use rotations instead.

 ## Notes